rileydurham23/next/README.md

 File that configures build options:

 `versions` - array of the available options, should match the names of the folders inside `content` dir.
-Will be shouwn in the version select in the inverted order.
+Will be shown in the version select in the inverted order.

 Format of version entry: